logchange/logchange/README.md

 mvn logchange:add
 ```

-[TODO] In other hand, if you would like to just generate an empty file, with some default strings, you can use:
+In other hand, if you would like to just generate an empty file, with some default strings, you can use:
 ```shell
 mvn logchange:add -Dempty -DfileName=000001-some-name.yml
 ```